 Affiliation and Legal Disclaimers

-Frankly Speaking is neither endorse by nor affiliated with Franklin W. Olin College of Engineering.
+Frankly Speaking is neither endorsed by nor affiliated with Franklin W. Olin College of Engineering.
 That being said, the paper is printed on school owned equipment with school bought paper and ink at the discretion of the administration.
 We welcome debate through opinion pieces and will print those opinions as long as they are not harmful.
 Examples include: administrative policy opinions, opinions on laws (both local and federal), opinions on classes, opinions on music, etc. Examples of things we will not print (and why): opinions on individuals (we consider that to be bullying), admittance of illegal activity from a federal perspective (the school receives federal funding and an author claiming to have committed a felony would require an investigation), hateful opinions of any kind (that’s hate speech), plagiarized content (plagiarism is illegal), etc.